Reverend Guitars: 2020 Top Picks (Updated for December 2020)

 We don’t think any other relatively new brand (they’ve been on the go since the late 90s) has come onto the scene and made such an impact with both gigging players and top-flight professionals, especially with original design guitars and the host of innovations that Reverend also bring with them.
 They are fast becoming the mid-priced brand to own for iconoclastic players and trend-setters alike.

-2020 sees a number of exciting new models step up to the plate for a swing, and we thought it was worth picking out just a few of our favourites, to see what makes this brand so special.
-Prior to that, though, we felt that it may be useful to highlight some of the features that are relevant to all of the models.
+2020 has seen a number of exciting new models step up to the plate for a swing, and we thought it was worth picking out just a few of our favourites, to see what has been making this brand such a talking point for guitarists.
+Prior to that, though, we felt that it may be useful to highlight some of the features that are relevant to all Reverend models.

 First up is the use of Korina (or White Limba, to give it it’s Sunday name) for the guitar bodies.
 Guitar fans know this as a superior tone-wood, striking similar sonic notes to Mahogany, and having a lovely, subtle grain.
 It is also available in plentiful supply, so there is a degree of responsibility there, too.
 All Reverend guitars use Korina for their bodies.